 Amy Simpson, PA-C

-Amy Simpson, PA-C, has worked with Dr. Rich since 2004.
-Using a team-based model approach for patient care, Amy works in unison with Dr. Rich to provide an extensive and thorough examination for conditions such as, but not limited to, precancerous and cancerous skin conditions, acne, warts, eczema, and psoriasis.
-She obtained her physicians assistant degree from Oregon Health & Science University in 2001.
-She is co-founder and past president of Oregon Society of Dermatology Associates, an education and networking source for PAs and nurse practitioners working in dermatology.
-Amy also regularly attends educational meetings for the Oregon Dermatology Society, American Academy of Dermatology, and Oregon Society of Physician Assistants.
+Amy Simpson, PA-C, has worked at Oregon Dermatology and Research Center since 2004.
+Using a team-based model approach for patient care, Amy works in unison with Dr. Rich to provide an extensive and thorough examination for conditions such as, but not limited to, precancerous and cancerous skin conditions, acne, eczema, and psoriasis.
+She is an active participant in our clinical research program and has served as a sub-investigator in over 150 research trials.
+Amy graduated with highest honors from the Oregon Health & Science University Physician Assistant program in 2001 and continues to serve as a clinical preceptor for the OHSU PA program.
+Amy is co-founder and past president of Oregon Society of Dermatology Associates, an education and networking source for PAs and nurse practitioners working in dermatology.
+She maintains memberships and attends educational meetings in the Oregon Dermatology Society, Society of Dermatology Physician Assistants, American Academy of Physician Assistants, Oregon Society of Physician Assistants and Oregon Medical Association.
 During her free time, Amy enjoys spending time with her husband and children, hiking, reading, cooking, and traveling.